 The Claim Case Procedure is a mediation procedure undertaken to solve disputes outside the courts.
 We offer to act as a neutral mediator by taking up your claim.
-Unlike a judge or an arbitrator, a mediator has no decision-making authority, but will help each party to evaluate goals and options in order to find a solution that works for everyone.
-We provide both parties with advice in order to find an amicable solution.
-Our role is simply to help disputants to communicate, to evaluate their needs and interests, to generate options and to draft a workable resolution.
+Unlike a judge or an arbitrator, a mediator has no decision-making authority but will help each party evaluate goals and options to find a solution that works for everyone.
+In addition, we provide both parties with advice to find an amicable solution.
+Our role is to help disputants communicate, evaluate their needs and interests, generate options, and draft a workable resolution.
 Our mediation activities focus primarily on mutual benefits and call for the parties to approach the problem in a spirit of cooperation, transforming adversaries into joint problem-solvers.

-It is our experience that this procedure has resulted in a considerable number of successes – disputes have been settled, trade problems resolved and payments been made.
+Our experience is that this procedure has resulted in a considerable number of successes – disputes have been settled, trade problems resolved, and payments have been made.
 Claim cases are more cost-effective than a court resolution.
-You can be rest assured that we keep your future business relationship in mind, and are always diplomatic.
+You can be assured that we keep your future business relationship in mind and are always diplomatic.

-Arbitration refers to a legal technique of solving disputes outside the courts and is an important aspect of international trade and industrial collaboration.
-In contrast to a Claim Case Procedure in which only moral pressure is exerted on the opposing party, the arbitration procedure is formalized (but less formalized than litigation) and the arbitral award is final, binding and enforceable for both parties.
+Arbitration refers to a legal technique of solving disputes outside the courts and is an essential aspect of international trade and industrial collaboration.
+In contrast to a Claim Case Procedure where only moral pressure is exerted on the opposing party, the arbitration procedure is formalized (but less formalized than litigation).
+The arbitral award is final binding and enforceable for both parties.
 The business contract between two companies often provides for dispute resolution by arbitration.

-During an arbitration the dispute is settled by an arbitral tribunal which generally consists of one to three arbitrators.
-Arbitrators listen to what is really going on, cut through the heart of the matter and make a fair decision, invariably binding and final.
-With our knowledge of trade practices and business methods prevalent in India and Germany, we have a long and successful tradition in resolving disputes effectively.
+An arbitral tribunal settles the dispute during an arbitration which generally consists of one to three arbitrators.
+Arbitrators listen to what is going on, cut through the heart of the matter, and make a fair decision, invariably binding and final.
+With our knowledge of trade practices and business methods prevalent in India and Germany, we have a long and successful tradition of resolving disputes effectively.
 Our efforts are always directed towards ensuring that you get a fair and enforceable expert decision based on facts and law.

 In case you want to refer disputes with your partners to be finally settled to our Arbitration Centre, we recommend the following Arbitration Clause to be inserted in contracts or agreements:

-"All disputes arising out of or in connection with the present contract shall be finally settled under the Rules of Arbitration of the Indo-German Chamber of Commerce then in force by one or more Arbitrators appointed in accordance with the said Rules.
-The Award of the Arbitral Tribunal of the Chamber shall be final, binding and subsisting on the Parties hereto.”
+“All disputes arising out of or in connection with the present contract shall be finally settled under the Rules of Arbitration of the Indo-German Chamber of Commerce then in force by one or more Arbitrators appointed under the said Rules.
+The Award of the Arbitral Tribunal of the Chamber shall be final, binding, and subsisting on the Parties hereto.”

 In case you would prefer to try and refer disputes to be amicably solved by a claim case procedure first before reverting to arbitration we recommend inserting the following clause:

-For more information on the claim case or arbitration procedure, and a copy of our latest Arbitration Policy, please contact Ms. Sabina Pandey at s.pandey(at)indo-german.com or legaldepartment.mumbai(at)indo-german.com.
+For more information on the claim case or arbitration procedure, and a copy of our latest Arbitration Policy, please contact legaldepartment(at)indo-german.com